OpenAI (PII Redaction Guardrails)

 Enterprises love the speed of LLMs but face real risks:

-- PII/PHI exposure: prompts can accidentally leak regulated data.
+- PII/PHI exposure: prompts can accidentally leak regulated data or secrets.

 - Model governance: teams quietly switch to unapproved models.